 “Vanpere, I have told you years before how you would regret ever having me here.”
 JK107’s hand reached up and traced his hand against his chin before reaching inside his mouth and messing with his teeth.

 “You already know my answer 107.”
 It wasn’t the first time that they had this conversation.
 It started like this then fits of violence.
 “You know the outcome.”

-JK107’s lips pulled up just slightly and Vanpere was flashed something in his mouth.
+JK107’s lips pulled up just slightly and Vanpere was flashed a little something in his mouth.
 Something pearly white.
-THAT didn’t make sense.
+THAT didn’t make sense because he knew this man’s teeth were mostly gone.
 “Yes, but I know,” the hand that had been in his mouth reached to press against the glass, nail starting to run up and down.
 Vanpere noticed that it was making marks.
 Another great improvement.
 “But you don’t know that I will win this round.”
 Suddenly his lips pulled all the way back, showing long protruding fangs on his upper jaw, almost like a predator.